 So don’t try and compare your Quizzle score with your FICO because there won’t be any accuracy in doing so.
 What Quizzle.com’s credit score could be useful for is showing perhaps the general category you fit in (Excellent, Good, Fair, etc).

 Is Quizzle a scam?
-Nope!
-You don’t have to provide any payment information, nor is there any trial offer you have to participate in to get this info.
+Absolutely not!
+You neither have to provide any payment details nor is there trial offer involved in accessing this data.

-If you are a lazy reader and skimmed through my review, I’ll reiterate my point that this is a good website to check your Experian credit report for free.
+If you simply want the Cliffs Notes version of this review, I’ll reiterate my point that this is a good website to check your Experian credit report for free.
+However, you can also get the same information from AnnualCreditReport.com once per year.